oracle-livelabs/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 ## Task 2: Create DRG

+The Dynamic Routing Gateway, DRG as it is often referred as, will provide layer 3 routing between VCNs.
+In later exercises as the VCN's are created, they will be attached to the DRG for connectivity.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and click on **Dynamic routing gateway** under Customer connectivity.

     * Click the Navigation Menu (top left corner)